euclidity/transform-2020-ray/README.md

 feeling that using ray and following its patterns is a good way to start any ML project, and will give you superpowers as your project matures.

-We have got 3 hoours for the tutorial, so I have chosen small and simple problems.
+We have got 3 hours for the tutorial, so I have chosen small and simple problems.
 Logistics and limited experience in presenting this as a tutorial means that while everyone shold be able to trun parts of this locally, some parts of this, like multi-gpu training or launching remote clusters may be a matter of watching/following along.

 In order to be prepared I suggest:

+ - Have a working anaconda environment, i.e. download and install [anaconda](https://www.anaconda.com/)
- - Everyone have a go at environment setup
+ - Everyone have a go at environment setup, detailed in the next section
  - If you have a nvidia gpu on your system make sure it shows up in [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface)
  - If you have an AWS account up and running:
     - make sure your local machine is setup with your access credentials [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)